• Skip to primary navigation

 By all means, sprinkle salt on the chicken before filling it with cheese and mustard if you prefer.

-Pin for later
+Save for later

-If you would like to try this recipe for cheesy bacon-wrapped chicken parcels, why not pin it to one of your Pinterest boards so you can find it easily later.
+If you would like to try this recipe for cheesy bacon-wrapped chicken parcels, why not pin it to one of your Pinterest boards so you can find it easily later?
 Just click on the image below.

-• Crispy chicken schnitzels with creamy mushroom sauce
+Crumbed chicken schnitzels with mushroom sauce

-• Creamy chicken marsala with mushrooms
+Creamy chicken marsala with mushroom

-• Chicken Diane with brandy sauce
+Chicken Diane with brandy sauce

-The recipe
+📋The recipe

-Cheesy bacon-wrapped chicken parcels with mustard and Mozzarella
+Cheesy bacon-wrapped chicken parcels with mustard

 Recipe by: Veronica